PatrickJS/awesome-angular/README.md

 * [primeicons](https://github.com/primefaces/primeicons) - PrimeIcons is the default icon library of PrimeNG with over 250 open source icons developed by PrimeTek.
 * [angular-svg-icon](https://github.com/czeckd/angular-svg-icon) - Angular component and service for inlining SVGs allowing them to be easily styled with CSS.
 * [svg-icon](https://github.com/ngneat/svg-icon) - A lightweight library that makes it easier to use SVG icons in your Angular Application.
+* [ng-svg-icon-sprite](https://github.com/jannicz/ng-svg-icon-sprite) - Angular 16+ package for generating and using inline SVG icons in your project.
+* [Angular-Svg-Sprite](https://github.com/bodnya29179/Angular-Svg-Sprite) - Simplify SVG icon usage in your Angular project!
+Enhance the flexibility and manageability of your Angular project by using SVG sprites.
+* [ng-hero-icons](https://github.com/dimaslz/ng-heroicons) - Use [Heroicons](https://heroicons.com) in your Angular application.
+* [ionic-angular-collect-icons](https://github.com/rdlabo-team/ionic-angular-collect-icons) - This library is used to uniquely group the ionIcons in a project, and generate for export ionIcons file.
+* [ngx-fluent-ui](https://github.com/bennymeg/ngx-fluent-ui) - Angular & online library for Microsoft Fluent UI icons.
+* [angular-remix-icon](https://github.com/adisreyaj/angular-remix-icon) - Angular wrapper for Remixicon icon library.
+* [angular-line-awesome](https://github.com/marco-martins/angular-line-awesome) - Angular Line Awesome is an Angular component to manage [Line Awesome](https://icons8.com/line-awesome) icons.
+* [ngx-bootstrap-icons](https://github.com/avmaisak/ngx-bootstrap-icons) - This Angular module allows you to use the Bootstrap Icons in your Angular application without additional dependencies.
+* [ngx-icon](https://github.com/anedomansky/ngx-icon) - An Angular component for displaying SVG icons.
+* [angular-feather](https://github.com/michaelbazos/angular-feather) - This package allows you to use [Feather Icons](https://github.com/feathericons/feather) in your Angular applications.
+* [angular-tabler-icons](https://github.com/pierreavn/angular-tabler-icons) - This package allows you to use the [Tabler Icons](https://tabler.io/icons) in your Angular applications.
+* [icon-lib-builder](https://github.com/dimaslz/icon-lib-builder) - Small tool to generate a Framework component (React, Preact, Angular, Svelte or Vue) from a SVG icon.
+* [svg-icons-builder](https://github.com/angular-extensions/svg-icons-builder) - Angular builder to build svg-icons using svg-to-ts.

 #### Keyboard Mouse